 University of Tasmania

 Since the very beginning, our mission has been to improve the lives of Tasmanians and care for our island home.
-But we also look outward to make distinctive contributions to the world’s challenges from our unique vantage point here in Tasmania.
+We also look outward to make distinctive contributions to the world’s challenges from our unique vantage point here in Tasmania.

 Living on an island, we work to be sustainable in everything we do.
 We know that the Aboriginal people stewarded the island sustainability for tens of thousands of years and we seek to build a future for the island together with them.
 It is our mission to see Tasmania’s quality of life and environmental values become a model for a more sustainable world.